jasonrauchwerk/NLI_StressTest/README.md

 ## Changes by Jason

 * Added the homophones dataset from [CMU Artificial Intelligence Repository](https://www.cs.cmu.edu/afs/cs/project/ai-repository/ai/areas/speech/database/homofonz/0.html).
 Removed the beginning of the txt file so only a list of words remains.
+Header below

+* Added the birkbeck dataset from [Roger Mitton's misspellings corpora at Birkbeck University of London](https://www.dcs.bbk.ac.uk/~roger/corpora.html).
+Header below

 HOMOPHONES